 Hardware availability and ports

 The first thing is its availability.
 You can buy the Linksys as a single router (model MX4200), a 2-pack (MX8400), or a 3-pack (MX12600).
-And of course, you can also add more individual units to form a mesh of your choice.
+And, of course, you can also add more individual units to form a mesh of your choice.

-In any case, the hardware units are the same — it’s a tri-band Gigabit router that comes with one WAN port and three LAN ports, plus a USB 3.0 port.
+In any case, the hardware units are the same—it’s a tri-band Gigabit router that comes with one WAN port and three LAN ports, plus a USB 3.0 port.
 As a result, each Linksys unit can host an external hard drive for its NAS feature.

-The Linksys setup process can take a long time, however, partly because each hardware piece is an individual router, out of the box.
+The Linksys setup process can take a long time, however, partly because each hardware piece is an individual router out of the box.
 To form a mesh, you must link them together one by one.

 The Orbi, on the other hand, is available in two types of hardware units.
 There’s the RBR750, which is a tri-band Gigabit router that also has one WAN port and three LAN ports.
 And then there’s the RBS750 satellite unit.

 By the way, the Orbi router can never work as a satellite.
 Also, the satellite unit has just two Gigabit LAN ports, and neither the router nor the satellite has a USB port.
 So, there’s no built-in network-attached storage at all.
-In return, the RBR750 can combine its WAN and LAN1 port into a 2Gbps WAN connection, which Linksys doesn’t have.

 Backhaul: Dedicated vs. dynamic vs. wired

-If you use it as a single router, though, it’ll work like a dual-band one.
-In fact, if you choose to have wired backhaul in a mesh, the 5GHz-2 band is still unavailable to clients to connect.
 For this reason, the Orbi is generally more suitable for a fully wireless setup, where you don’t have the option of wired backhaul.

-The Linksys, on the other hand, uses dynamic backhaul — it uses any of its three bands as backhaul at any given time.
+The Linksys, on the other hand, uses dynamic backhaul—it uses any of its three bands as backhaul at any given time.
 As a result, all of these bands are also generally available to clients.
 That’s a good thing.

-However, if you choose to use network cables to link the hardware, the Linksys will have much higher bandwidth than the Orbi, thanks to the fact all of its bands are now available for clients to connect.
+However, if you choose to use network cables to link the hardware, Linksys will have much higher bandwidth than Orbi, thanks to the fact all of its bands are now available for clients to connect.

 Mobile app and management

 Both of these Wi-Fi solutions come with an optional mobile app and a full web interface.
 I prefer those of the Netgear, however, because there are more things to do.
-The Netgear also support Armor protection if you’re willing to opt for a $70/year subscription.
+The Netgear also supports Armor protection if you’re willing to opt for a $70/year subscription.

-Netgear Orbi AX4200 vs. Linksys MX4200: Performance
+Netgear Orbi AX4200 vs Linksys MX4200: Performance and ratings

 I tested both of these solutions (as well as all others) in a wireless setup, and you’ll note the Orbi Satellite unit edged out the Linksys’s quite significantly thanks to its strong, dedicated backhaul.

-As a single router, though, the Linksys generally did better, likely because its fast 2.4Gbps 5GHz band was available to clients.
+As a single router, the Linksys generally did better, likely because its fast 2.4Gbps 5GHz band was available to clients.
 This band of the Orbi worked permanently as the dedicated backhaul.

 If you choose to use either in a wired setup, expect the satellite units’ performance to be the same as their respective routers’.
 In this case, the Linksys would be a clear winner.